simonwan1980/nozzleclogfree/README.md

   <img src="https://github.com/simonwan1980/NozzleClogFree/blob/main/icon/icon.png" width="128" height="128" alt="NozzleClogFree Icon">
 </p>

+## Manufacturer says: print regularly to avoid clogs.
+But who remembers?

 > After every long business trip, I always return to find my Epson color inkjet printer clogged.
 The only option is to run the built-in cleaning program, which consumes a lot of ink — more ink goes into cleaning than actual printing.
 > Living in Beijing probably doesn’t help — it's very dry here.
 Epson recommends printing regularly to keep the ink flowing, but I always forget.
 > After my last trip to Italy, the printhead was clogged again.
 That was the final straw.
 I decided to solve the problem once and for all.